 I created a maven project with the following folder structure

-After the setup was done, the next step for me was to write the code.
+After the setup was done, the next step for the experiment was to write the code.
 I had to write four ReST services in all, two hello services producing output “Hello” in the format json and xml, while the other two world services consuming the respective hello service for json and xml and producing the final output with “hello” and “world” together in json or xml format.

 hello_json service